joaompinto/docker-image-miniforge-oracle/README.md

 This repository provides an example on how to Docker to test the development of a Python application that needs to connect to an Oracle DB.

 # Start an Oracle XE container
-Start an Oracle XE container to be used for testing purposes:
+Start an Oracle XE container to be used for testing purposes, will be available on localhost port 1521:

 ```sh
 docker run --name oracle-xe -d -p 1521:1521 oracleinanutshell/oracle-xe-11g